Innovate-With-Meet/Project_Mishop/README.md

 5.)
 Local End User.

 The Every User Has their own Features, Dashboards, Notifications, Updates, ex: Forest Officer can identify the fire is happenig by the system analyze, he/she inform the other authority about that, target the specific area do the all precaution like water spreading, evac, wild life rescue etc.

+The Major Features Includes:

+### <h3> Primary Features</h3>

+Show the Fire Affected Area, Show the Fire Happened Prediction, Wild Fire Prediction Based On past data,

+### <h3> Secondoryh Features</h3>

+Authority User Login: Authority have access to specilised features that can help them to manage the task like evec, Search & Rescue, Crowd Management, etc, Only Authorised User have access to the Special Features like getting pin point accuracy data to avoid any misinformation and also spreading misinformation to the community.

 Use cases: validate the confirm fire incidents and avoid the rumeor via satelite imageing and close cordination with the other agency.